cookejames/aws-cdk/docs/src/howto.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-.. note:: These instructions are only for the Amazon-internal preview of the |cdk|.
+..
 To-do: port the three existing, TypeScript-only examples to the other programming languages we support.

 .. _how_to: